What is the Jenice Riley Memorial Scholarship?

 Allison Wesley Ashland Elementary School

-Shea Thompson Forest Hills Elementary School in Florence
+Shea Thompson Forest Hills Elementary School, Florence

-Janice Carden Vernon Intermediate School in Vernon
+Janice Carden Vernon Intermediate School, Vernon

-Fredna Grimmett Ogletree Elementary School in Auburn
+Fredna Grimmett Ogletree Elementary School, Auburn

-Regina Everett Saraland Elementary School in Saraland
+Regina Everett Saraland Elementary School, Saraland